softlion/WheelPicker-Samples/README.md

 The total WheelPicker width is distributed between the wheels by respecting either :

 - float number: the exact width
-- Auto: the width of the largest string in ItemsSource for a given wheel
+- Auto: the width of the largest string in ItemsSource for a given wheel (if ItemsSource contains strings)
 - star: the remaining space not assigned by the above rules, distributed among the other wheels using the optional float number as a weight

 Examples of ItemWidths: